icare-nsw-psychology-claim

 Common diagnoses include anxiety, depression, post-traumatic stress disorder (PTSD), and adjustment disorders.
 The condition must be clinically recognised, and your medical practitioner will need to confirm that work was a substantial contributing factor.

 Not every mental health issue experienced at work qualifies for compensation.
-Claims that are mostly caused by reasonable management actions, such as performance reviews or disciplinary procedures, are usually excluded under the law.
+Claims that are mostly caused by workload or reasonable management actions, such as performance reviews or disciplinary procedures, are usually excluded under the law and therefore declined.

 For more details, check icare’s guide on psychological injury claims and their mental health claims hub.